 Dione 1fGreek Mythology From Greek Διός (Dios) meaning "of Zeus".
 By extension, it means "goddess".
-This was the name of an obscure Greek goddess who, according to some legends, was the mother of Aphrodite.
+This was the name of a Greek goddess who, according to some legends, was the mother of Aphrodite.
+A moon of Saturn is named after her.

 DraupadifHinduism Means "daughter of Drupada" in Sanskrit.
 In the Hindu epic the Mahabharata this is the name of the daughter of King Drupada of Panchala.
 She married all of the Pandavas, the five sons of Pandu.